vedikamujgule/vedikamujgule/README.md

 - 👋 Hi, I’m @vedikamujgule
 - 👀 I’m interested in Front End development
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently working as a front end developer with expetise in Angular
 - 💞️ I’m looking to collaborate on New ands latest Front end development technologies
 - 📫 How to reach me vedikamujgule@gmail.com